Do you forget stuff in few weeks even if you study it diligently?

 I’ve added more than 3,400 words to my pronunciation list, and in one of the experiments, I recalled pronunciations of more than 1,000 words with an accuracy of 95+ percent after last calling their pronunciations out more than two years back.
 This is not to boast, but to tell you that you too can achieve similar results in almost any field by following this process.

 I’ve also adopted spaced repetition for shifting more than 7,500 words from my passive to active vocabulary.
 This has been a far tougher exercise than learning pronunciation.
-You can find details on this exercise here:

 I tested spaced repetition with my book-reading.
 When I read a book, usually non-fiction, I highlight the stuff I like, and go through the highlighted part and the key messages of the book within a day or two of finishing it.
 This helps me retain the stuff better.
 However, when I finished Switch: How to Change Things When Change Is Hard, I didn’t review it at all.
 And when I picked up the book again after nearly two months, I had to re-read large portions of it to refresh the content.
 In contrast, it takes much less time to recall content of the books which I reviewed within a day or two after finishing them.